What are common requirement attributes? How can you specify what you need? And how can you best work with attributes?

 A list with requirements and linked test cases

-By clicking "Accept cookies" you agree to the use of functional and analytical cookies that allow us to better analyze our own website.
+By clicking "Accept cookies" you agree to our privacy terms and the use of functional and analytical cookies that allow us to better analyze our own website.